Non-Perturbative Geometric Framework for Single-Qubit Gates under Always-On Couplings

 The quantum control crosstalk term $\tilde{V}_\text{cr}$ captures the delocalization of the driving field across neighboring qubits:

-Here, $a^\dagger_{i}=\frac{1}{2}(X_i+i Y_i)$, $\epsilon_i\sim g/\Delta_i$ quantifies the crosstalk strength with $\Delta_i=\omega_i-\omega_j$ being the frequency difference between the driven qubit $j$ and its neighbor $i$.
-The crosstalk has a frequency detuning $\tilde{\Delta}_i\sim \Delta_i$.
-This control crosstalk has generally a weaker effect on the order $g/\Delta^2$, and is negligible compared to ZZ-crosstalk when $g\ll \Delta$.
+Here, $a^\dagger_{i}=\frac{1}{2}(X_i+i Y_i)$ is the raising operator for qubit $i$, and $\epsilon_i\sim g/\Delta_i$ quantifies the crosstalk strength with $\Delta_i=\omega_i-\omega_j$ being the frequency difference between the driven qubit $j$ and its neighbor $i$.
+The crosstalk oscillates at a frequency $\tilde{\Delta}_i\sim \Delta_i$.
+After time-averaging this fast oscillation, the residual gate error scales as $g\Omega/\Delta_i^2$ and is negligible compared to ZZ-crosstalk when $g\ll \Delta_i$.
 For this reason, we focus primarily on the ZZ-crosstalk and treat control crosstalk as a perturbative noise term.
-A detailed derivation for both the two- and three-qubit cases is provided in the Supplementary Material.
+A detailed derivation for both the two- and three-qubit cases is provided in Appendix~\ref{app:Simplification of the Hamiltonian}.

 We formulate the central question as follows: Provided a collection of qubit Hamiltonians $\tilde{H}_i$ as in Eq.~\ref{eq:qubitblock} with different detunings $\beta_i$, how do we design the control pulse $\Omega(t)$ so that they all evolve to achieve the same desired single-qubit gate operation?